Updated: 8/30/22 | August 30th, 2022

 Khao Yai National Park is located about 2.5 hours north of Bangkok and is one of Thailand’s best national parks.
 Established in 1962, it was Thailand’s first national park and is now even a UNESCO World Heritage site.

 I’d always heard great things about the park while I lived in the country.
 But despite living in Thailand for several years, I never managed to get there.

 I can’t believe it took me so long.

 The park is truly amazing.
 It’s filled with lush flora and fauna, tons of birds, waterfalls, beautiful hikes, a few wild elephants, and is empty of tourists.

 Arriving at our guesthouse in the afternoon, we were just in time to make a half-day tour.
 This tour brought you to a few caves and a natural spring.
 The first cave was home to over 2,000 bats and used to be a Buddhist monastery before the local community helped to build the monks a proper temple.
 However, the monks still come down here at night to meditate.
 I suspect the darkness and tranquility are good for meditation.

 Our guide seemed to be an expert in everything, showing us all the insects, talking about the life cycle of bats, and even giving us a soil lesson on the composition of the dirt and how bat guano can be used to make explosives.
-Usually, tour guides in Thailand are just ushers, walking you from place to place, discussing very little, letting you take your photos, and then moving on.
+Usually, when you’re visiting Thailand, tour guides are just ushers, walking you from place to place, discussing very little, letting you take your photos, and then moving on.
 But this guide knew it all and was able to explain the history and zoology of not only this cave but the whole region.